statiqdev/Website/input/guide/web/feeds.md

 - `FeedItemThreadLink`: A link to a comments thread for the feed item.
 - `FeedItemThreadCount`: The number of comments on the feed item.
 - `FeedItemThreadUpdated`: The date the comments thread and count were updated.

+Also note that W3C valid feeds require an absolute link to be specified as the location of the feed.
+To this end, it's highly recommended that the following [global settings](xref:settings) be configured in order to generate a valid feed:

+- `Host`
+- `LinksUseHttps`